eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS-CXX/uninstallation-for-the-product-installer.md

-## Uninstallation for package installation
+## Uninstallation for product installer

 If your installed the Cyclone DDS CXX in Windows, refer to [uninstallation in Windows](InstallCycloneDDS-CXX/uninstallation-windows.html)